Citizenship · Serbian Passport Updated June 2026

 2nd

-A Serbian passport functions as a genuine second citizenship and travel document — providing optionality, geographic diversification, and a backup in the event of restrictions on your primary passport.
-Serbia permits dual citizenship from its side.
+A genuine second citizenship and travel document — optionality, geographic diversification, and a backup if your primary passport faces restrictions.

-Serbian citizenship acquired through descent or naturalization can be passed to your children and, in many cases, grandchildren — creating a lasting benefit that extends beyond the individual applicant.
+Citizenship acquired through descent or naturalization can pass to your children and, in many cases, grandchildren — a lasting benefit beyond the applicant.

 For qualifying individuals

-Citizenship by exception — formally known in Serbian law as citizenship by merit — is a pathway reserved for individuals whose presence, investment, or contribution meaningfully advances Serbia's national interests.
+Citizenship by exception — known in Serbian law as citizenship by merit — is reserved for individuals whose presence, investment, or contribution meaningfully advances Serbia's national interest.

 This is not a citizenship-by-investment programme in the traditional sense.
-There is no published investment threshold, no fixed processing timeline, and no guarantee of approval.
-Each application is assessed individually by the Government of Serbia and granted by decree of the Ministry of Interior — often on the recommendation of relevant ministries or agencies.
+There is no published investment threshold, no fixed timeline, and no guarantee of approval.
+Each application is assessed individually and granted by decree of the Ministry of Interior, often on the recommendation of relevant ministries.

 • Major strategic investment or business development in Serbia

-• Significant and verifiable job creation for Serbian nationals
+• Significant, verifiable job creation for Serbian nationals

 • Outstanding scientific, technological, or cultural achievement